saintpete/twilio-go/README.md

 - Easy debugging network traffic by setting DEBUG_HTTP_TRAFFIC=true in your environment.

-- Easily find calls and messages that occurred between a particular set of times, down to the nanosecond.
+- Easily find calls and messages that occurred between a particular set of `time.Time`s, down to the nanosecond, with GetCallsInRange / GetMessagesInRange.

-- Clarity; it's clear when the library will make a network request, there's no unexpected giant latency spikes when paging through resources.
+- It's clear when the library will make a network request, there are no unexpected latency spikes when paging from one resource to the next.

 - Uses threads to fetch resources concurrently; for example, has methods to fetch all Media for a Message concurrently.